A 2025 Guide to Flipping Houses in California: 5 Cities to Consider

 Los Angeles

-Los Angeles is by far the largest city in California by population, with a population of 3.8 million.
+Los Angeles is by far the largest city in California by population, hosting approximately 3.8 million people.
 Known for being the hotspot for fame, music, and movies, this city’s popularity isn’t going anywhere.
 Home prices are fairly high, but flips in this city also have a higher potential for profit.
-The average profit per flip in LA was $161,500 last year.

 Ventura

 Looking for a lower median price point in California with even higher potential profit margins?
 Look no further than Ventura.
-This city saw typical profits of $180,000 per flip last year.
-The coastal town has amenities like beaches and cafes to attract buyers from all around.
+This coastal town boasts various attractions and amenities, including pristine beaches and cozy cafes that attract buyers from all around.

 San Diego